Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          * - The original table is not modified.
          * - This operation must fully load the data into memory, which can be expensive.
          *
-         * @param columnNames Names of the columns to consider.
-If null, all numeric columns are considered.
+         * @param selector The columns to check.
+If null, all columns are checked.
          * @param zScoreThreshold The z-score threshold for detecting outliers.
+Must be greater than or equal to 0.
          *
-         * @result newTable The table without rows containing outliers in the specified columns.
+         * @result newTable The table without rows that contain outliers in the specified columns.
          *
          * @example
          * pipeline example {